majed08/idpay-woocommerce-plugin/readme.txt

 If you need to use this plugin in Test mode, check the "Sandbox".

 == Changelog ==

+= 1.0.6, December 09, 2018 =
+* Change order status to 'processing' after a successful payment.
+* Add 'Domain Path' to the plugin descriptions.

 = 1.0.5, December 08, 2018 =
 * Solve problem with strings' translations.